Razer Krait 2013

-This is a break from the current line up from razer, who have been re-branding and updating many of their popular products.
-I'm sure many of you have seen the re-released deathadder 2013 and Naga 2014, with the green backlight.
+This is a break from the current line up from Razer, who has been re-branding and updating many of their popular products.
+I'm sure many of you have seen the re-released DeathAdder 2013 and Naga 2014, with the green backlight.

-I personally find the mouse to be a bit too slender, as i have largish hands.
-This is probably the only real issue i have with the mouse - its not for people with large hands.
-It did seem to work very well if i tried using it with either a finger or claw grip.
-My hand is just too big to try feel comfortable using the palm grip, with my fingers hanging well over the front of the mouse buttons.
+I personally find the mouse to be a bit too slender, as I have largish hands.
+This is probably the only real issue I have with the mouse - it is not for people with large hands.
+It did seem to work very well if I tried using it with either a finger or claw grip.
+My hand is just too big to try to feel comfortable using the palm grip, with my fingers hanging well over the front of the mouse buttons.

 Durability - Construction

 The overall construction is pretty good.
 It does feel very light and at times can seem a little fragile.
-The mouse buttons registered well from all angles and where nice and clean.
+The mouse buttons registered well from all angles and were nice and clean.
 The scroll wheel is smooth and at times felt quite light.
-The Rubber grip on the wheel is very thin and i'm sure it will get worn out at some point.
+The Rubber grip on the wheel is very thin and I'm sure it will get worn out at some point.

 Downloading the Synapse installer is a breeze.
 It's only 12.5MB ( version 1.15.04 Windows ).
 The Synapse software is available for Windows and Mac.
-There is an unofficial set of drivers for linux which supports the Krait called razercfg.
-The linux drivers are still actively being supported and I hope to see them improve over time, especially with steam machine not too far away.
+There is an unofficial set of drivers for Linux which supports the Krait called razercfg.
+The Linux drivers are still actively being supported and I hope to see them improve over time, especially with a steam machine not too far away.